Discover more from The Happiness Clinic Mental Health Blog

 In modern society, people are socialized to favor excitement and instant gratification.
 We are also encouraged to bypass challenging emotions or moments of stillness through distraction and avoidance.
 While these are all helpful coping strategies, their overuse can lead to feelings of loneliness and emptiness no matter how busy your life is.
 Avoidance can also cause a sense of lostness, discontentment, and disconnection from meaning and your purpose in life.

 As you know, anything that you avoid within yourself will eventually catch up with you over time.
 You can't run away from yourself, and life will bring forth challenges that require you to slow down and look within.

 Life is filled with unpredictable situations, confusing feelings, and things that make us sad or grieve for a long time.
 In these moments, we are forced to feel these things and face difficult truths about our life choices and how we show up in the world.
 These challenging times also remind us of our humanity and provide us with an opportunity to engage in life in a meaningful and purposeful way.

 Avoiding certain aspects of oneself may provide temporary relief, but eventually, it catches up to us.
 No one can run away from themselves, and life inevitably brings challenges that require self-reflection.

 When one feels unfulfilled, it often leads to depression, anxiety, and an overall sense of emotional or physical emptiness.
 Many people turn to food, alcohol, shopping, or other substances to fill the void.
-While they offer temporary respite from discomfort, it ultimately causes further depletion and encourages a cycle of seeking immediate gratification.
+While they offer temporary respite from discomfort, they ultimately cause further depletion and encourage a cycle of seeking immediate gratification.

 Unhappiness often results from unsatisfactory relationships, work, or environment.
 Sometimes, seeking internal fulfillment is necessary before making any significant changes.
 In other cases, changing one's environment can create the emotional space needed to find meaning and happiness.